 Table of Contents

-ALEXANDRIA, Va. — A section of King Street was closed early Thursday after a pedestrian was struck in a hit-and-run, the Alexandria Police Department said.
-It is the fifth pedestrian-involved incident the department has posted about on its social media accounts this month.
+ALEXANDRIA, Va. — A driver struck a man walking on King Street late Wednesday night and then briefly left the scene, the Alexandria Police Department said.
+It is the fifth crash involving a pedestrian that the department has posted about on its social media accounts this month.

 Four earlier APD posts

-In the three weeks before Thursday's closure, APD used its social media accounts to announce four other crashes involving pedestrians.
+In the three weeks before Wednesday night, APD used its social media accounts to announce four other crashes in which drivers struck pedestrians.

 - April 4.
-The intersection of Mt.
-Vernon Avenue and E. Braddock Road was closed after a pedestrian was struck by a vehicle, according to APD.
+A driver struck a pedestrian at the intersection of Mt.
+Vernon Avenue and E. Braddock Road, closing the intersection, according to APD.
 Officers investigated at the scene, and the intersection reopened at about 5:46 p.m.

 - April 20.
-A 62-year-old woman was struck and killed at about 5:26 p.m. at the intersection of N. Saint Asaph and Montgomery streets, APD said.
-The driver — a 46-year-old man in a black Chevrolet Suburban — remained at the scene and was cooperating with investigators, APD communications manager Tracy Walker told The Alexandria Brief.
+A driver in a black Chevrolet Suburban struck and killed a 62-year-old woman at about 5:26 p.m. at the intersection of N. Saint Asaph and Montgomery streets, APD said.
+The driver, a 46-year-old man, remained at the scene and was cooperating with investigators, APD communications manager Tracy Walker told The Alexandria Brief.
 The department's Crash Reconstruction Unit is investigating, and the medical examiner is conducting an autopsy.
 APD has not said whether charges will be filed.
 The intersection reopened at approximately 10:30 p.m.

-Of the five incidents posted this month, Thursday's is the only one the department has described on social media as a hit-and-run.
+Of the five crashes posted this month, Wednesday night's was the only one APD initially described on social media as a hit-and-run, though the department later said the driver returned to the scene.

 A separate crash on April 15

-Between APD's April 7 and April 20 posts, a separate pedestrian crash drew a public response from city leaders.
-On the evening of April 15, an 11-year-old boy was struck by a vehicle just after 6 p.m. in the 5700 block of Sanger Avenue, near William Ramsay Elementary School, according to police radio dispatches.
+Between APD's April 7 and April 20 posts, another driver struck a pedestrian in a crash that drew a public response from city leaders.
+On the evening of April 15, a driver struck an 11-year-old boy just after 6 p.m. in the 5700 block of Sanger Avenue, near William Ramsay Elementary School, according to police radio dispatches.
 The driver stayed at the scene, and the boy's injuries were described as non-life-threatening.
 Mayor Alyia Gaskins addressed the crash in her daily video update to constituents the following day.

 Vision Zero